A high tech, witty and sharp-tongued satire on the politics of the playground.

-Jessica completed her Honours degree in Creative Arts (Drama) at the Flinders University Drama Centre in 2007.
-As a founding member of Accidental Productions, Jessica has appeared in World’s End (for which she was nominated for an Adelaide Curtain Call Awards as best female actor), The Shape of Things and Arabian Nights.
+Jessica completed her Honours degree at the Flinders University Drama Centre in 2007.
+She was a founding member of Accidental Productions, and was nominated for an Adelaide Curtain Call Award for best female actor for her work in World’s End.
+Jessica has also appeared in The Shape of Things and Arabian Nights.
 Jessica featured in ABC3’s Prank Patrol and does regular work as a voice-over artist.

-Sarah’s theatre credits include Black Crow Lullabies (a trilogy) with floogle, the award winning comedy The Night Before Christmas for Waterline Theatre Co, Mutzenball (little black box) directed by Daisy Brown (Green Room Theatre Award for Best Cabaret Ensemble and nominated for Best Cabaret Show 2008), Ollie and the Minotaur for floogle, Emily Loves to Bounce for Patch Theatre Co, and Ruby Bruise for Vitalstatistix/The Misery Children.
+Sarah’s theatre credits include Mutzenball (little black box) Black Crow Lullabies (a trilogy) with floogle, the award winning comedy The Night Before Christmas for Waterline Theatre Co, Mutzenball (little black box) directed by Daisy Brown.
+Mutzenball nominated for a Green Room Theatre Award for Best Cabaret Ensemble and nominated for Best Cabaret Show 2008.
+Sarah has also performed in Ollie and the Minotaur for floogle, Emily Loves to Bounce for Patch Theatre Co, and Ruby Bruise for Vitalstatistix/The Misery Children.
 Her television and film credits include the role of Susan in the short feature film Angela’s Decision directed by Mat King and in the ABC mini-series Rain Shadow.

-Matt is a Flinders Drama Centre graduate, ensemble member of award-winning independent theatre company five.point.one and a recipient of the Critics’ Circle emerging artist of the year.
-For Windmill Theatre Co, Matt has appeared in Rumpelstiltskin (co-produced with State Theatre Company South Australia [STCSA]), toured Grug through China and North America, including a one-month New York season in 2013, appeared in Grug and The Rainbow and The Girl Who Cried Wolf.
+Matt is a Flinders Drama Centre graduate, ensemble member of award-winning independent theatre company five.point.one and a Critics’ Circle emerging artist of the year recipient.
+Matt has appeared in many productions for Windmill Theatre Co.
+Rumpelstiltskin (co-produced with State Theatre Company South Australia [STCSA]), toured Grug through China and North America, including a one-month New York season in 2013, appeared in Grug and The Rainbow and The Girl Who Cried Wolf.
 Other highlights include Volpone (Or The Fox), Between Two Waves, Babyteeth, Pornography and The Give And Take (STCSA), The Front (Adelaide Cabaret Festival), Once Upon a Midnight (OzAsia Festival), The Bureau of Complaints (AJZ Productions), No Hello (Duende), Van Badham’s Notoriously Yours, The Lake, The Share and That Face (five.point.one).
-Matt’s film credits include the multi-award-winning 2015 thriller One Eyed Girl (Dir.
-Nick Matthews, Projector Films), SBS comedy series DANGER 5 (series 1 & 2) and various short films and commercials.